-In the real world, if Orion is straddling your horizon, then people a couple of time-zones east or west of you will find that Orion is completely above or completely below their horizon.
+In the real world, people a couple of time-zones east or west of you will find that Orion is completely above or completely below their horizon.

 This is a big problem for any flat-earth model, since a star cannot possibly be above the horizontal plane for some observers and not others.
 That’s because the horizontal direction is the same for everybody.
 That’s what “flat” means.

 All parts of that are nonsense.
-If you just look at the stars, you see that they do not normally get appreciably brighter or dimmer as they are rising or setting.
-If there is fog or haze on your horizon, wait for a clear day.
-In the narrowest sense there is “some” optical distortion in the atmosphere, but it’s far too small to be relevant to this discussion.
-You can easily check that the constellations maintain their size and shape at all times, whether they are near the horizon or not.
+If you just look at the stars, you see that they do not get appreciably brighter or dimmer as they travel across the sky.
+Strictly speaking there is “some” optical distortion in the atmosphere, but not enough to be relevant.
+You can easily check that the constellations maintain their size and shape as when they are rising, when they are setting, and in between.

-The scale factor is sometimes expressed in miles per inch, meaning that one inch on the map corresponds to so-and-so many miles in real life.
+Any map needs a scale factor.
+That’s sometimes expressed in miles per inch, meaning that one inch on the map corresponds to so-and-so many miles in real life.

-Since we don’t know the actual miles-per-inch of this map, we will simply assume that the north/south scale factor is correct, and evaluate the east/west scale factors relative to that.
+Since we don’t know the actual miles-per-inch of this map, we will simply assume that the north/south scale factor is correct, and measure the east/west scale factors relative to that.

 As it turns out, there are actual people living in Australia; 25 million of ’em.
 They have roads.
 They have cars.
 They have odometers and GPSs.
 They have maps that agree with the actual geometry of the place.
 They know that going E/W from Brisbane to Perth is only sbout 20% farther than going N/S from Bamaga to Melbourne ... not 3× farther, as Gleason would have you believe.

-It seems self-centered – literally – for a flatnik in Buffalo NY to choose a north polar projection, which works reasonably well at high northern latitudes, but is wildly inappropriate farther south.
-And then he grossly misinterpreted it.
+It seems self-centered – literally – for a flatnik in Buffalo NY to choose a north polar projection, which works reasonably well at high northern latitudes, but is complete garbage in the southern hemisphere.

-This distortion is a consequence of failing to account for the inconsistency between the north/south scale factor and the east/west scale factor.
+This distortion is a consequence of the inconsistency between the north/south scale factor and the east/west scale factor.

 So you don’t even need a car or a map.
 All you need is a phone.
 Contact a friend 2000 or 3000 km away and ask which stars are overhead.
 If the stars are where they should be, you know the Gleason map is a crock.